c0c0n3/kitt4sme.live/docs/bootstrap.md

 ### Docker based version

-The docker based version is a simplified stripped down version of the KITT4SME platform.
-It is a docker compose file that includes the FIWARE stack (Orion Context Broker, QuantumLeap, CrateDb and CrateDb initiation script). **In this docker compose file you must add your AI dockerized service.**
+This is the first milestone that you have to success.
+Initially you will work the stripped down docker based version of the KITT4SME platform.
+You can use the provided docker compose code below that includes the FIWARE stack (Orion Context Broker, QuantumLeap, CrateDb and CrateDb initiation script), and the only thing you have to do is to include your AI dockerized service in the file.

+If you want to deploy you application in a different way, it is fine.

 ```
 version: '3.9'